MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### formatNumber

-Format a value to the specified number of fractional digits and an option specified locale.
+Format a value to the specified number of fractional digits and an optional specified locale.

 ```
 formatNumber('<number>', '<precision-digits>', '<locale>')